okeeffed/cheat-sheets/Server-Side-React/Server-Side-Rendering-With-React-And-Redux.md

 }
 ```

-Ignore the file itself in the appropriate places.
+Ignore the file itself in the appropriate places. for the other webpack configs.

+Create a `webpack.config.server.js` file.

 ```